PlatInna/CommentServer/README.md

 Condition

-You have joined the team that is developing the comment web server.
+Imagine - You have joined the team that is developing the comment web server.
 This server allows you to create new users, post new ads, and read all the ads of the selected user.
 In addition, the team has recently attended to the fight against spammers.
 If a user is recognized as a spammer, he is blocked, after which he is given a captcha page, on which he must confirm that he is a human.
 If the captcha is successfully entered, the user will be unblocked and will be able to post comments again.